 Publication Policy

 This policy describes the steps required to request statistical output or data for publication purposes using ECRI trials’ databases.
 It is responsibility of the Sponsor (ECRI) to maintain integrity of trial databases and to oversee the publication strategy and process safeguarding the interests of stakeholders, which include priority, relevance, scientific value and novelty.
-In case the request is related to reporting, under no circumstance a submission will be halted based on unfavorable data for a product.
-ECRI will enforce agreements with grant-givers to review manuscripts in order to protect IP.
+Under no circumstances a submission will be halted based on unfavourable results.
+ECRI will enforce agreements with grant-givers allowing them to review manuscripts in order to protect IP.

-This policy applies to all individuals or organizations who rightfully wish to use data collected in an ECRI trial database.
-This policy does not automatically overrule agreements outlined in the Clinical Investigation Protocols, Steering Committee Charters, or Publications charters, as signed.
-It is noteworthy that ECRI is represented in all instances by its managing director or an assigned delegate.
+This policy applies to individuals or organizations who wish to use data collected in ECRI trials' databases.
+This policy does not overrule agreements outlined in the Clinical Investigation Protocols, Steering Committee Charters, or Publications charters, as signed.
+It is noteworthy that ECRI is represented in all instances by its Director or an assigned delegate.

-The policy is summarized in the following 8 sections:
+The policy is defined by the following 8 sections:

 - Submission and approval process for statistical output